 In 2009, I birthed an amazing son Ian Jacob.
-He is 7, the size of an 11 year old, with the smarts of a 9 year old and the emotions of a 5 year old.
+He is 7, the size of an 11 year old, with the smarts of a 9 year old.
 It's an adventure.

 I was born in Norfolk and moved to Blacksburg to go to Virginia Tech and get a degree in Communication Studies as opposed to a practical degree like Engineering (much to my father's dismay).
 After a few years, I moved back to the Tidewater area and now have a better job than I probably would have were I an engineer.

 I work for a relatively small company (33 employees) that designs and supports software for libraries.
 This means I do technical things for non-technical people and talk to librarians every day without actually having to be a librarian.
 This is what they call "the best of all possible worlds" in professional circles.

 In May of 1985, I was diagnosed with Type I diabetes, just before my 8th birthday.
 In January of 2000, I started using a Minimed insulin pump and wouldn't trade it for anything.
 I still use a Minimed pump with all of its new-fangled features, including a continuous glucose monitor sensor.

 I am an occasional participant in the Society for Creative Anachronism (SCA) and some may know me as Baroness Isabel d'Avignon.
 We're good people, so please don't make fun of our toy swords.

 I started writing online in 2001 and while I've taken a few breaks here and there, I love writing publicly.